WilliamChavula/design-patterns/README.md

 An exploration of Design patterns using C# language.

-This repo uses the book 'Design Patterns in Csharp 2nd Edition by Vaskaran Sarcar
+This repo uses the book 'Design Patterns in Csharp' 2nd Edition by Vaskaran Sarcar